 We are truly grateful to Dr. Sklar for his generosity and for the generations of future anesthesiologists who will be educated thanks to the munificence of the Garry S. and Sarah Sklar Professorship in Anesthesiology.

 Herman & Olive Pascarella Lectureship on the Treatment of Heart Diseases

 My Enormous Thanks to Dr. Garry and Mrs. Sarah Sklar

-It was my honor and pleasure to accept a gift to SUNY Downstate Medical Center from Dr. Garry and Mrs. Sarah Sklar to establish a lectureship in memory of Herman and Olive Pascarella.
+It was my honor and pleasure to accept a gift to SUNY Downstate Health Sciences University from Dr. Garry and Mrs. Sarah Sklar to establish a lectureship in memory of Herman and Olive Pascarella.
 The lectures will focus on the treatment of heart diseases.